Here’s how innovative CIOs are reclaiming their seat at the table.

 During the Information Age, we scrambled to manage and make sense of information.
 Information was used to make informed decisions, optimize costs, and automate processes.
 It was largely a back-office asset.
 IT in this sense has been commoditized; it is no longer a differentiator.

 The Innovation Age is all about creating and monetizing information.
 Sensors that continuously collect real-time information are embedded in countless new devices.
 Insights and information are being delivered to the palm of the consumer’s hand.
 Information is being used to improve our daily lives and to develop brand-new business models that deliver the information people want, when they want it.

 Think about some of the most innovative products on the market today.

-Nike, named Fast Company’s most innovative company for 2013, is no longer just an apparel manufacturer.
+Nike, named Fast Company’s most innovative company for 2013, is no longer just a sneaker company or apparel manufacturer.
 They are in the information services business.
 The Nike+ Fuelband collects physiological information and provides insights into your health and well-being.
 Your Fuelband device knows more about your health than your doctor does.

 These are just two examples of software products that use information in innovative new ways to put power in the hands of consumers and drive transformative business results.

 Information now drives revenue, and your software is now your brand.
 To stay relevant, CIOs must be experts at the creation and monetization of information – both of which are customer-facing, revenue-generating activities.